RubenHuizenga/SuperMissionStats/README.md

 ## Multiplayer

 The host should be able to get all the stats, but for clients some stats are unavailable.
 The events these rely on are only run on the server so clients can't get them.
-I'm looking into a fix for clients to get those stats anyway when the host also has the mod installed.
-The stats that are unavailable are:

-- EnemiesKilled
-- TotalDeaths
-- TotalRevives
-- TotalTimeDown
+The stats that are unavailable are EnemiesKilled and TotalRevives.
+However, for EnemiesKilled clients will instead have the total kill count as seen on the mission end screen.
+This will not include some enemies that the host does count, e.g. lootbugs and cave angels.

 ## Known Issues
 - There is no in game GUI, I could not be bothered to figure that out, but feel free to contribute!